 Q: What would you like to see happen to the properties of Highland, Hilton, and Chippewa schools once the new elementary school is completed?

 A: In my opinion Highland would be well suited for park/playground/sports fields and Chippewa, which is nestled in a residential area, should be single family residential space.
-Given that the City doesn’t own these properties and Hilton is so closely touched by the Board of Education and Middle & High Schools, I could envision that property staying with the District.
+Given that Hilton is located close by the Board of Education and Middle & High Schools, I could envision that property staying with the District.

 Q: Given the increase in regional flooding, what do you think Brecksville can do to lessen the risk here?